Frequently Asked Questions

 Find out more here.

-GradeMaker Pro is not an online test delivery platform but it supports the delivery of online exams; both through the authoring facility with many pre-templated item types suited to online testing, the preview facility (you can see what the student will see in the online platform via an integration, as you are authoring), and in the output to QTI, which is an industry standard XML output that enables the content to integrated into, and played in, most test players.
+GradeMaker Pro is not an online test delivery platform but it supports the delivery of online exams.
+It’s authoring facility supports many pre-templated item types suited to online testing.
+This includes a preview facility during authoring where you can see what the student will be shown in the online platform.
+This can then be easily exported to QTI, which is an industry standard XML output that enables the content to integrated into, and played in, most test players.

 While there is no payment system within GradeMaker Pro, you can get reports to help you calculate what needs to be paid, and to whom.